-An ounce of 70 percent dark chocolate daily has proven health benefits such as reduced risk for heart disease, but it doesn’t give us a free pass to eat lots of chocolate, says Kelly.
-One ounce of 75-percent dark chocolate contains 12 grams of fat, eight grams of saturated fat, seven grams of sugar, and 151 calories.
+An ounce of 70 percent dark chocolate daily is thought to have health benefits such as reduced risk for heart disease, but it doesn’t give you a free pass to eat lots of chocolate, says Kelly.
+One ounce of dark chocolate with 75 to 80% cacao solids contains 12 grams of fat, 7 grams of saturated fat, 7 grams of sugar, and 170 calories.
 Consuming too much saturated fat raises your cholesterol and increases your risk for stroke and heart disease while consuming too much sugar can increase your risk for heart disease and lead to weight gain.
 “Enjoying chocolate in moderation with a balanced lifestyle of exercise and nutrition can have great health benefits,” says Scritchfield.

 Watch out for side effects

-While chocolate has many health benefits, it can have side effects, especially if you’re caffeine sensitive, according to the Mayo Clinic.
+While chocolate has many health benefits, it can have side effects, especially if you’re caffeine sensitive.
 The caffeine in chocolate may lead to increased heart rate, anxiety, and restlessness, says Kelly.
 “Be cautious if having it in the late afternoon or evening, because this can lead to interrupted or poor quality sleep.”
 Chocolate, due to its acidity, can also be a culprit for heartburn and acid reflux.
 Eating too much chocolate in general can lead to weight gain and promote chronic diseases like heart disease and diabetes, says Kelly.

 Finally, get the answer to cacao vs. cocoa: what’s the difference?

 - American Heart Association.
 “What is Atrial Fibrillation (AFib or AF)?”